GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 Below is a short explanation of the most frequently used extension components:

 [The Manifest][doc-manifest]
 : The manifest is the only required file.
-It is a JSON file that records important metadata, defines resources, declares permissions, and identifies which files to run in the background and what files to run on the page.
+It is a [JSON][mdn-json] file that records important metadata, defines resources, declares permissions, and identifies which files to run in the background and what files to run on the page.

 [The service worker][doc-service-worker]
 : The extension service worker handles and listens for browser events, such as navigating to a new page, removing a bookmark, or closing a tab.
 As a service worker, It lies dormant until an event is fired and then reacts with specified instructions.
 It can access all the [Chrome APIs][doc-apis], but it cannot directly access the content of web pages; that’s the job of content scripts.